ridwanultanvir/DealFinder/README.md

 # **`DealFinder`**

  ***Dealfinder*** is a platform for users to access and stay informed about all the latest technology deals and promotions.
-The system was designed as part of *CSE 326 Information System Design* coursework.

 [Short Demo](https://drive.google.com/file/d/1gxL3_7CI0p0CYd5voHFJD7Pzb6HVjlxX/view?usp=sharing)